-Over the past few weeks, first in Spain and more recently in Bahrain, every Formula 1 team’s drivers and technical staff have been focused on the same goal: to test and develop their cars as intelligently and as effectively as possible, in an effort to make them faster than those of their rival teams.
+At the beginning of each season, every Formula 1 team’s drivers and technical staff are focused on the same goal: to test and develop their cars as intelligently and as effectively as possible, in an effort to make them faster than those of their rival teams.

-Obviously, not all of them can have succeeded.
+Obviously, not all of them can succeed.
 Inevitably, some will be quicker than others.
-We don’t yet know which teams have wintered best, although I’m sure we all have our own private theories.
+We don’t yet know which teams will winter best, although I’m sure we all have our own private theories.

 But, although a car’s outright pace is of course crucial, it’s nothing unless the guy in its cockpit is able to exploit it.
 That involves successfully harnessing a number of disparate elements of a driver’s craft, but I want to focus in this month’s blog on just one very important aspect of that skill-set, and it’s something that’s addressed during testing very rarely, if at all: overtaking.